 Seminars are strictly limited to 16 students.
-Registration for GU4911 section 0 is closed for the fall semester.
+Registration for GU 4911 section 0 is closed for the fall semester.
 Final assignments to the seminars will be made by September 1.
-All remaining seats will be available for walk in registration beginning on the first day of classes.
-During the first week of classes, only seniors may enroll in the seminars.
-After the first week of classes any student who has completed his or her core requirements in economics may enroll in any seminar that remains open.
-For more information about the sign-up process, please see the Senior Seminars Registration page.
+All remaining seats will be available for general enrollment beginning on the first day of classes.
+During the first week of classes (Sept 9-14), only seniors may enroll in the seminars.
+After the first week of classes, any student who has completed his or her core requirements in economics may enroll in any seminar that remains open.
+Students interested in general enrollment should contact Laura Yan at ly38@columbia.edu after September 1.
+For more information about the sign-up process, please see the Seminars Registration page.